dawei-yu/attention-is-all-you-need-pyTorch/README.md

 The project is modified from [jadore801120/attention-is-all-you-need-pytorch](https://github.com/jadore801120/attention-is-all-you-need-pytorch).
 It seems that there are some problems in his project.

-1)In translation, only when k brances both get end token, translation is picked from them.
+1)In translation, only when k brances both get end token, the target sequence is picked from them.

 2)The mask for decoder don't work.